On the Model Theory of Open Incidence Structures: The Rank 2 Case: Applications

 \underline{Case 2}. $c$ is a point.
 We proceed analogously to the previous case.
 By inductive hypothesis we can find a line $d^0_n\in P_{0}$ such that $A < \mrm{cl}_<^{n+1}(d^0_n)$ and $Ad^0_n \oleq A\mrm{cl}_<^n(d^0_n)$.
 Also, we can find a further line $d^1_n \in P_{1}$ such that $A\mrm{cl}_<^{n+1}(d^0_n) < \mrm{cl}_<^{n+1}(d^1_n)$ and $A\mrm{cl}_<^{n+1}(d^0_n)d^1_n \oleq A\mrm{cl}_<^{n+1}(d^0_n)\mrm{cl}_<^n(d^1_n)$.
 Let $c'_{n+1}$ be the unique point incident to both $d^0_n$ and $d^1_n$, then since $A\mrm{cl}_<^{n+1}(d^0_n) < \mrm{cl}_<^{n+1}(d^1_n)$ it follows that $c'_{n+1}>d^1_n>d^0_n$.
 Clearly we have that $\mrm{cl}_<^{n+1}(c'_{n+1})=\mrm{cl}_<^{n}(d^0_{n})\cup\mrm{cl}_<^{n}(d^1_{n})\cup\{c'_{n+1}\}$.
 From this fact and the induction hypothesis, we can reason as in Case 1 and see that $Ac'_{n+1}\oleq A\mrm{cl}_<^n(c_{n+1})$.
 The facts that $A<\mrm{cl}_<^{n+2}(c_{n+1})$ and $Ac \cong_A Ac'_{n+1}$ are immediately true by construction and the inductive hypothesis. \end{proof}

-\begin{proposition}[{\ref{the_K_saturated_lemma}(\hyperref[minimality_condition]{D2})}] If $M \models T^+$ is $\aleph_1$-saturated, $A \oleq M$ is countable, and for every trivial extension $A\oleq Ab$ there is $b' \in M$ s.t. $Ab \cong_A Ab'\oleq M$, then for every minimal extension $A\oleq Ac$ there is $c' \in M$ s.t. $Ac \cong_A Ac'\oleq M$. \end{proposition} \begin{proof} This follows by reasoning exactly as in the case of Steiner systems \ref{Steiner:minimality_condition}. \end{proof}
+\begin{proposition}[{\ref{technical_assumptions}(\hyperref[minimality_condition]{D2})}] If $M \models T^+$ is $\aleph_1$-saturated, $A \oleq M$ is countable, and for every trivial extension $A\oleq Ab$ there is $b' \in M$ s.t. $Ab \cong_A Ab'\oleq M$, then for every minimal extension $A\oleq Ac$ there is $c' \in M$ s.t. $Ac \cong_A Ac'\oleq M$. \end{proposition} \begin{proof} This follows by reasoning exactly as in the case of Steiner systems \ref{Steiner:minimality_condition}. \end{proof}

-As in the previous cases, it already follows from the previous propositions that the theory $T^+$ of open $k$-nets is complete.
-To show that also \ref{main_th}(\hyperref[the_auto_axiom]{C2}) holds, and thus establish the stability of $T^+$, we consider the free completion process for the setting of $k$-nets.
-We thus also verify that \ref{assumptions:no_prime}(\hyperref[hopf]{C8}) is verified.
+By Proposition~\ref{the_K_saturated_lemma} and Theorem~\ref{prop_completeness} it already follows from the previous propositions that the theory $T^+$ of infinite, open $k$-nets is complete.
+To show that also \ref{main_th}(\hyperref[the_K_homogeneous_lemma]{C2}) holds, and thus establish the stability of $T^+$, we verify \ref{technical_assumptions}(\hyperref[extension]{D3}) by considering the free completion process for the setting of $k$-nets.
+In turn, this also verifies Assumption \ref{assumptions:no_prime}(\hyperref[F=C]{C5}).
 It is straightforward to verify that the construction given by \ref{general_free_amalgam} is equivalent to the following one.